mindflay3r/Guide/src/features/events.md

   * There is no default value you must set this otherwise events are free to trigger.

 ## Step 2 - Caravan
-The player must send a caravan to the settlement they wish to trigger the event at, once ontop of the players settlement use the `Events` button.
+The player must send a caravan to the settlement they wish to trigger the event at, once on top of the opponent's settlement use the `Events` button.

   * The caravan must carry enough silver to pay the event fee.